-- 4.1 Detail the policies, procedures or protocols that are in place for ensuring that: - (a) a human embryo is not allowed to develop for more than 14 days outside the body of a woman - (b) a human embryo is not allowed to be placed into the body of a woman for the purposes of achieving pregnancy in that woman - (c) no human egg or human sperm is used without the written consent of the donor or against any restrictions on that consent - (d) any material created, developed or produced under the licence is not used unless expressly permitted by the licence; and - (e) No permitted activity is undertaken anywhere other than an accredited ART centre.
+- 4.1 Detail the policies, procedures or protocols that are in place for ensuring that: - (a) a human embryo is not allowed to develop for more than 14 days - (b) a human embryo is not allowed to be placed into the body of a woman for the purposes of achieving pregnancy in that woman - (c) no human egg or human sperm is used without the written consent of the donor or against any restrictions on that consent, and - (d) any material created, developed or produced under the licence is not used unless expressly permitted by the licence.

-4.2 Detail the policies, procedures or protocols that are in place for the disposal of material produced by the activates authorised by the licence.
+4.2 Detail the policies, procedures or protocols that are in place for the disposal of material produced by the activities authorised by the licence.